The Renewable Energy Law Review: Russia

 - the power generating facility is subject to certification once its construction is completed.
 During the certification, the competent authorities verify, inter alia, the facility's compliance with the localisation obligations.

 As mentioned above, a certain degree of localisation must be reached to win a tender.
 Power generating facilities and their components and equipment have to be at least partly manufactured in Russia.
-Since 2016, 70 per cent of the generating equipment for solar energy plants has to be made in Russia.
-Wind energy plants have to attain a 65 per cent localisation level from 2019.
-For medium-sized hydro energy plants, the localisation degree is also 65 per cent.
-Government Decree 42615 defines the components and operations that are used for calculating the degree of localisation and its rate.
+Government Decree 42619 defines the components and operations that are used for calculating the degree of localisation and its rate.
 Non-compliance with these requirements means that an operator can no longer participate in a tender.
 The declared localisation degree is also based on operators' forecasts, the planned local industrial capacity and their contracts with the suppliers or manufacturers of components and equipment.
 The localisation requirements are rather high and, at the same time, most components and equipment for power generating facilities are still not manufactured in Russia.
 Tender winners are therefore usually confronted with the need to produce the components and equipment themselves shortly after concluding a capacity supply agreement.
 If a tender winner fails to comply with the agreed timelines and the stipulated localisation degree, it may be subject to contractual penalties ranging from 85 to 100 per cent of the contract's total value.

 After the construction of a plant, its certification as a power generating facility that uses renewable energy sources is the final step to set the price for capacity.
 For the purpose of this certification, the operator first has to file an application for the determination of the degree of localisation with the Ministry of Industry and Trade.
 After receiving this application, the Ministry passes the application on to the Commission overseeing determination of the degree of localisation of the power generating facilities using renewable energy sources.
 After reviewing the submitted documents, the Commission then makes a decision that is used by the Ministry to determine the localisation degree and to send a copy of its decision to the Market Council.
-Finally, the Market Council classifies the power generating facility into one of three categories, depending on the degree of localisation: less than 50 per cent, between 50 and 70 per cent, and above 70 per cent.
+Finally, the Market Council classifies the power generating facility into the relevant category of localisation level, depending on the achieved degree of localisation.
 The price for the supplied capacity will be determined specifically on the basis of its allocated category.

 When establishing whether a certain component is produced in Russia, the general rules for determining the country of origin of goods (as provided by the customs legislation) will apply, unless a component is produced within the special investment contract (SPIC) framework.
 This exception to the general rule is expressly provided for by law.

-SPICs were first introduced in the Law on Russian Industrial Policy No. 488-FZ16 and as a result of Government Decree 708,17 which contains, inter alia, a model for SPICs, these contracts eventually became applicable in practice.
+SPICs were first introduced in the Law on Russian Industrial Policy No. 488-FZ20 and as a result of Government Decree 708,21 which contains, inter alia, a model for SPICs, these contracts eventually became applicable in practice.

 The investor's main obligation under the SPIC framework is typically to implement an investment project, in particular, facilitating the production of specific goods, including those hitherto not produced in Russia, using modern technology and with certain minimum volumes of investment and production in accordance with the agreed business and production plans, which are to be incorporated into the SPIC.
 The competent authorities control the due fulfilment of the investor's obligations under the SPIC.
 In turn, the investor is granted certain incentives, usually in the form of tax reliefs and stability (grandfathering) clauses and preferences in public procurement, as well as a special regime for determining the degree of localisation.
 The scope of incentives available under a SPIC is limited to those provided by law.

-In 2019, new rules for entering into SPICs (known as SPIC 2.0)18 were adopted.
-In particular, these new rules made the following provision:
+In 2019, new rules for entering into SPICs (known as SPIC 2.0)22 were adopted.
+In particular, these new rules made the following provisions:

-- SPICs are available only to those investors who intend to introduce modern technologies (as indicated in a list to be approved by the government);
+- SPICs are available only to those investors who intend to introduce modern technologies (as indicated in a list approved by the government);

 - a SPIC has to be entered into through a tender process initiated by the public party or the investor itself;